broadinstitute/seqr-helm/README.md

 )
 worker.run()
 ```
-Some high-level context about how the migration works in case there's a need for debugging:
+Background on the migration process to support troubleshooting if required:
   - Each project hail table is exported into the new format produced by the loading pipeline and then loaded into ClickHouse as if it were a new pipeline run.
 For each of your loaded projects, you should expect a new directory:
   ```
   $PIPELINE_DATA_DIR/{ReferenceGenome}/{DatasetType}/runs/hail_search_to_clickhouse_migration_{project_guid}